 ```

-Because it is the real parser, the same trust and resource model as wikitext applies: template dependencies are tracked (editing a template reparses the pages that transclude it), recursion and size limits apply, and output is sanitized exactly as wikitext is.
-Enabling `{{...}}` on a Markdown page grants the same capabilities a wikitext page has, so on a wiki with untrusted editors, weigh it the same way you weigh wikitext templates, parser functions and Lua.
+Because it is the real parser, the same trust and resource model as wikitext applies: template dependencies are tracked, recursion and size limits apply, output is sanitized exactly as wikitext is, and enabling `{{...}}` grants a Markdown page the same capabilities a wikitext page has.
+Notably out of scope in this version: `` tags and transcluding Markdown pages with `{{:Page}}`.
+The [template documentation](https://professional.wiki/en/extension/native-markdown#templates) covers the placement rules (block versus inline calls, escaping) and the full scope notes.

 For AI agents and LLMs